egargale/tradier_gomicro_backend/services/tstream/README.md

-# Tradier Service
+# Tstream Service

-This is the Tradier service
+This is the Tstream service

 Generated with

 ```
-micro new tradier
+micro new tstream
 ```

 ## Usage